SAFETY & RISK INNOVATION. ELEVATE. ANALYZE. LEAD.

 (6) List of Acronyms and Definitions

-These plans may require an additional company investment in clean-up services, spill materials or oil booms, safety equipment, employee training, and the plans must be submitted to the U.S.C.G., by your company, for their approval.
+These plans may require an additional company investment in clean-up services, spill materials or oil booms, safety equipment, employee training, and the plans must be submitted to the U.S.C.G., by your company, for their specific approval.

 Safety Kaizen, LLC accepts no liability or responsibility for any damage, incidents, injuries, or clean-up caused by mobile fueling or response activities - or the use of the Operations Manual and/ or Response Plan.